boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 The initial values of this subregistry are as follows:

 ~~~
-Instance Bit    IPv6 Option   Description
+   Bit    IPv6 Option   Description
-    1    0, DST      60       Destination option header
+    0, DST      60       Destination option header
-    1    1, HOP       0       Hop-by-hop option header
+    1, HOP       0       Hop-by-hop option header
-    1    2, U                 Unassigned
+    2, U                 Unassigned
-    1    3, UNK               Unknown Layer 4 header
+    3, UNK               Unknown Layer 4 header
                          (compressed, encrypted, not supported)
-    1    4, FRA0     44       Fragment header - first fragment
+    4, FRA0     44       Fragment header - first fragment
-    1    5, RH       43       Routing header
+    5, RH       43       Routing header
-    1    6, FRA1     44       Fragmentation header - not first fragment
+    6, FRA1     44       Fragmentation header - not first fragment
-    1    7 to 11              Unassigned
+    7 to 11              Unassigned
-    1    12, MOB     135      IPv6 mobility [RFC3775]
+    12, MOB     135      IPv6 mobility [RFC3775]
-    1    13, ESP      50      Encrypted security payload
+    13, ESP      50      Encrypted security payload
-    1    14, AH       51      Authentication Header
+    14, AH       51      Authentication Header
-    1    15, PAY     108      Payload compression header
+    15, PAY     108      Payload compression header
-    1    16, HIP     139      Host Identity Protocol
+    16, HIP     139      Host Identity Protocol
-    1    17, SHIM6   140      Shim6 Protocol
+    17, SHIM6   140      Shim6 Protocol
-    1    18          253      Use for experimentation and testing
+    18          253      Use for experimentation and testing
-    1    19          254      Use for experimentation and testing
+    19          254      Use for experimentation and testing
-    1    20 to 31             Unassigned
+    20 to 255            Unassigned
-    2    0 to 31              Unassigned
-    3    0 to 31              Unassigned
-    4    0 to 31              Unassigned
-    5    0 to 31              Unassigned
-    6    0 to 31              Unassigned
-    7    0 to 31              Unassigned
-    8    0 to 31              Unassigned
 ~~~

 Values are not added directly into this subregistry.
 When a new code is assigned to an IPv6 EH in {{IPv6-EH}}, a free bit is selected by IANA for this EH from "ipv6ExtensionHeaders Bits" subregistry and the subregistry is udpated with the details that mirror the assigned EH.
-A new instance 'i+1' is used if and only if all bits of the instance 'i' are exhausted, and so on.

 IANA is requested to add this note to {{IPv6-EH}}: